chetan25/server-action-stream-component/README.md

   {\"children\":[[\"$\",\"h1\",null,{\"children\":\"Server Action streaming components example\"}]}
   ```

-- If we try to stream a client component back as a response of server action as shown below
+- If we try to consume a `Server function` in a client component that stream a client component back as a response of server action as shown below

 ```js
 export async function addPerson(data) {